nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 ### ARender Previewer Configuration

-For a on-host installation, you can follow [ARender Documentation](https://arender.io/doc/current/documentation/setup/presentation/configuration.html).
+For a on-host installation, you can follow [ARender Documentation](https://arender.io/doc/current4/documentation/setup/presentation/configuration.html).

-For an embedded installation, you can place your properties files under `NUXEO_HOME/nxserver/config/ARenderConfiguration` folder.
+For an embedded installation, you can modify the `arender-hmi.properties` files under `NUXEO_HOME/nxserver/config/ARenderConfiguration` folder.

 For a Docker installation, you can extends our image and copy your properties file to `/docker-entrypoint-init.d/arender.properties`: